The senior-studio alternative to Toptal

 Mid-project churn

 A freelancer can take another contract and leave you mid-build.
-Re-hiring, re-onboarding, and untangling half-finished work is the single most expensive risk of the marketplace model.
+Re-hiring, re-onboarding, and untangling half-finished work is the single most expensive risk of the talent network model.

 Integration and security gaps